rbghks0126/Machine-Learning-Coursera/README.md

 # Machine-Learning-Coursera

-Machine Learning course by Andrew Ng on Coursera
+This repository contains my python solutions to the programming exercises in the Machine Learning course by Andrew Ng on Coursera.